-Name: Josh Jacobs Organization: UL Recommendation: Add tex xt Section Number: 404.2 Table 901.1 Section Number.
-Posidontial alathan washers shall h vo in accordance with the 404.2 Clothes Washers.
+Name: Josh Jacobs

+Organization: UL

+Recommendation: Add text

+1

+Section Number: 404.2, Table 901.1

+404.2 Clothes Washers.
 Residential clothes washers shall be in accordance with the Energy Star program requirements.
 Commercial clothes washers shall be in accordance with Energy Star program requirements, where such requirements exist.
 Residential and residential style commercial use clothes washers shall be listed to UL 7003.

+Daniel II.
+TABLE 901.1

-Proposed Text: TABLE 901.1 REFERENCED STANDARDS Troposed Text.
-STANDARD NUMBER-YEAR STANDARD TITLE REFERENCED SECTION UL 7003-2016 Sustainability Standard for Household Clothes Washers 404.2 (portions of table not shown remain unchanged) Problem Statement: While energy conservation is an important part of the triple bottom line, it is not the only one.
+Proposed Text: STANDARD NUMBER-YEAR STANDARD TITLE REFERENCED SECTION

+UL 7003-2016 Sustainability Standard for Household Clothes Washers 404.2

+(portions of table not shown remain unchanged)

+Problem Statement: While energy conservation is an important part of the triple bottom line, it is not the only one.
 As this standard strives to ensure we not only conserve water but our water systems and products that utilize water are sustainable in nature, we should be looking more and more for multi-attribute environmental standards.
 A multi-attribute environmental standard treats individual products very much the way that the USGBC's LEED Rating System treats buildings, but looking at products as a complete picture of their environmental impact from production, use phase, and end of life.
 Much the way that section 406.4 has listed a multi-attribute environmental standard for drinking water treatment systems, we should also do the same where other products have these standards as well.
 UL 7003 is a multi-attribute environmental standard for household clothes washers and fits this need perfectly.

 Referenced Standards: UL-700 03-2016